 The water level at MCOI-5 has been steadily declining over the past 9 yr and continues to be less than 0.5 ft above the bottom of the screen, which is insufficient for collecting samples.
-Continuing in MY 2023, MCOI-5 will be monitored for water levels and, if sufficient recharge occurs allowing the water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level [amsl]), a prioritized suite consisting of perchlorate, per- and polyfluoroalkyl substances (PFAS), metals, and additional general inorganics will be sampled.
+Continuing in MY 2024, MCOI-5 will be monitored for water levels and, if sufficient recharge occurs allowing the water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level), a prioritized suite consisting of perchlorate, PFAS, metals, and additional general inorganic chemicals will be sampled.

 Table 3.4-1 specifies sampling frequencies and analytical suites for Chromium Investigation monitoring group monitoring locations.
-The specified analytical suites and frequencies are based on the results of applicable IRs, previous reviews of monitoring data, and performance monitoring objectives presented in Table C-1.
+The specified analytical suites and frequencies are based on the results of applicable IRs, previous reviews of monitoring data, and performance monitoring objectives presented in Appendix C, Table C-1.

-4.0 MATERIAL DISPOSAL AREA C MONITORING GROUP
+4.0 MDA C MONITORING GROUP